leukeleu/django-push-redirect/README.md

 # Django HTTP/2 Server Push redirects

-A Django middleware adds a HTTP/2 Server Push header to plain Django redirect responses.
+A Django middleware that adds a HTTP/2 Server Push header to plain Django redirect responses.

 This approach requires Django to be proxied by a server with